Specy/specy-app/client/src/posts/a-rustc-soundness-bug-in-the-wild.md

     }
 }
 ```
-which turns out to have been an unsound mir optimization in the rustc compiler, affecting rust nightly versions 1.83.0 and 1.84.0.
+which turns out to have been an unsound mir optimization in the rustc compiler, affecting rust beta 1.83.0 and nightly 1.84.0.
 The issue was given a `P-critical` priority, the bugged code fixed in a few days, and released a week later.

 # Conclusion